Proton exchange membrane electrolysis: Advantages

 One of the largest advantages to PEM electrolysis is its ability to operate at high current densities.
 This can result in reduced operational costs, especially for systems coupled with very dynamic energy sources such as wind and solar, where sudden spikes in energy input would otherwise result in uncaptured energy.
 The polymer electrolyte allows the PEM electrolyzer to operate with a very thin membrane (~100-200 μm) while still allowing high pressures, resulting in low ohmic losses, primarily caused by the conduction of protons across the membrane (0.1 S/cm) and a compressed hydrogen output.

 The polymer electrolyte membrane, due to its solid structure, exhibits a low gas crossover rate resulting in very high product gas purity.
 Maintaining a high gas purity is important for storage safety and for the direct usage in a fuel cell.
 The safety limits for H_{2} in O_{2} are at standard conditions 4 mol-% H_{2} in O_{2}.

+Furthermore, advanced manufacturing techniques, such as physical vapor deposition (PVD) of precious metal coatings, contribute to cost-reduction efforts.
+These techniques allow for a significant reduction in the amount of precious metals required for components like bipolar plates and porous transport layers, while maintaining high performance and enhancing corrosion resistance.
+This extends the operational lifespan of core components, thereby improving the overall lifecycle economics of the system.